ietf-wg-procon/ietf-chair-may-delegate/draft-eggert-procon-chair-delegate.md

-1. Change the sentence "The IETF Chair is also a member of the IAB, and the Chair of the Internet Research Task Force (IRTF) is an ex officio member." to "The Chair of the Internet Research Task Force (IRTF) is an ex officio member of the IAB." in {{Section 3.4 of !RFC9281}}.
+1. Change the sentence "The IETF Chair is also a member of the IAB, and the Chair of the Internet Research Task Force (IRTF) is an ex officio member." to "The IETF Chair or their delegate is also a member of the IAB, and the Chair of the Internet Research Task Force (IRTF) is an ex officio member." in {{Section 3.4 of !RFC9281}}.

 # Delegation of the General Area Director Role